inverno-io/inverno-mods/doc/reference-guide.md

 > ```
 >
 > Such situation can also occur when you are composing multiple modules defining Web controller beans and thus exposing multiple Web router configurers in the module.
 Hopefully it is safe to resolve these conflicts by wiring the Web router configurer of the module composing the *web* module as it aggregates all Web router configurers annotated with `@WebRoutes`.
 Please look at [Composite Web module documentation](#composite-web-module) for further details.
+>
+> In order to avoid such issues, it is also recommended for *programmatic* router configuration to rely as much as possible on `WebRoutesConfigurer` and `WebInterceptorsConfigurer` which are injected in the generated `WebRouterConfigurer`.

 It is possible to separate the API from the implementation by defining the Web controller and the Web routes in an interface implemented in a module bean.
 For instance,